How to Perform a Brand Audit in 9 Simple Steps

 1. Start with Your Brand DNA

-Like an actual human, your business identity consists of tangible and intangible traits—called brand DNA.
+Like an actual human, your business identity is a composition of tangible and intangible traits—called brand DNA.

 The most popular DNA components are: